ramr/openshift-community-cartridge-python-3.3/README.md

 ssh/virtualenv Caveats
 ----------------------
-When you ssh into your app/gear, you will need to source in a script to setup the library paths and activate the virtualenv python 3.3 is installed under.
+When you ssh into your app/gear, you will need to source in a script to setup the library paths and activate the virtual env python 3.3 is installed under.

     ssh  $guid@$app-$ns.rhcloud.com
     rhcsh> source python-3.3/activate_virtenv